NickColley/design-of-forms/src/collecting-assembling-and-analysing-relevant-information/index.md

 all the operations concerned, will establish the facts and aid analysis.
-Usually a narra- tive, step by step, record is adequate, but sometimes other forms of record or chart are 12
+Usually a narra- tive, step by step, record is adequate, but sometimes other forms of record or chart are

-[third page]
+## COLLECTING, ASSEMBLING AND ANALYSING RELEVANT INFORMATION

-COLLECTING, ASSEMBLING AND ANALYSING RELEVANT INFORMATION valuable.
+valuable.
 Where a series of forms has to be studied it may be of advantage, as an alternative, to mount specimens on a large sheet of paper or linen or on a blackboard and record the associated action alongside.
 Various devices, such as connecting lines